beetbox/audioread/README.rst

 ---------------

 0.6
   Make FFmpeg timeout more robust.
   Dump FFmpeg output on timeout.
+  Fix a nondeterministic hang in the Gstreamer backend.

 0.5
   Fix crash when FFmpeg fails to report a duration.